heartcorelove/Project-WO3/Readme.md

 The second script tag is to ensure the script can gather data from google maps.
 You'll notice that the url for this bit: 'INSERTYOURKEYHERE'.
 The idea is that you replace this with your key for the google maps api.
 Obtaining one is a simple process that is expertly documented at this link: https://developers.google.com/maps/documentation/javascript/tutorial#api_key
 The third script tag is the script itself.

 Note that you will need to add a line invoking the code as well, but given the nature of the plugin you will need to make your own choices regarding what options you'd like.
-Example code is available in the /example folder.
+Example code is available in the plugin.html file.

 jQweather.js. necessary HTML tags